dkandalov/limited-wip/README.md

 ### Auto-revert
 Every `N` minutes all changes in the current change list are automatically reverted.
 You should make all necessary changes and commit before the timeout.
 Timer is reset on each commit.
+Initially, auto-revert is stopped.
+To start/stop countdown until revert click on auto-revert widget in the statusbar or run `Start/stop auto-revert` action.

 This constraint has been used at [code retreats](https://twitter.com/coderetreat) with 5 minute timeout for quite a few years.
 It has been also useful on large scale enterprise projects with longer timeout (e.g. 30, 60, 120 minutes).
-Auto-revert is disabled by default.
-You can enabled it in IDE settings.
-To start/stop countdown until revert click on auto-revert widget in the statusbar or run `Start/stop auto-revert` action.

-You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can configure:
+You can find settings in `Preferences -> Other Settings -> Limited WIP`, where you can:
+ - enable/disable component (it is disabled by default)
  - timeout until revert in minutes
  - enable/disable notification on auto-revert (to make it clear why current changes disappeared)
  - enable/disable displaying timer in auto-revert widget.